KatherineMEnright/Peanut/README.md

 	circle="true">

 ### The Origins of Peanut Cultivation and Consumption
-The cultivated peanut is one of many species of the *Arachis* genus which is thought to have originated east of the Andes mountain range in the area corresponding to modern-day northwestern Argentina, southeastern Bolivia, northern Paraguay, and western Brazil. [^2] The exact period of peanut cultivation by <span eid="Q3122657">Andean civilisations</span> is unclear but domesticated peanut remains have been dated back more than 7000 years. [^2] The high protein content of the peanut made it an important calorie-dense feature of the Andean diet.
-In his 1609 history of the <span eid="Q3404008">Inca civilisation</span>, mestizo chronicler Inca Garcilaso de la Vega records peanuts, or *ynchic*, being eaten toasted and used to make a kind of nougat in combination with honey, but notes that they cause a headache when eaten raw. [^3] He further highlights that peanut oil can be extracted and used to cure many illnesses.
+The cultivated peanut is one of many species of the *Arachis* genus which is thought to have originated east of the Andes mountain range in the area corresponding to modern-day northwestern Argentina, southeastern Bolivia, northern Paraguay, and western Brazil. [^2] The exact period of peanut cultivation by <span eid="Q3122657">Andean civilizations</span> is unclear but domesticated peanut remains have been dated back more than 7000 years. [^2] The high protein content of the peanut made it an important calorie-dense feature of the Andean diet.
+In his 1609 history of the <span eid="Q3404008">Inca civilization</span>, mestizo chronicler Inca Garcilaso de la Vega records peanuts, or <span data-click-image-zoomto="551,753,677,585">*ynchic*</span>, being eaten toasted and used to make a kind of nougat in combination with honey, but notes that they cause a headache when eaten raw. [^3] He further highlights that peanut oil can be extracted and used to cure many illnesses.
 <param ve-image
        label="Inca Garcilaso de la Vega (1539-1616), 'Comentarios Reales de los Incas', 1609" attribution="Biblioteca Nacional de España, Biblioteca Digital Hispánica"